aicenter/simod/README.md

 ### Create Demand
 In this section, we describe how to generate demend data for the simulation from the New York City taxi data.
 For your own demand data, you will need your custom transformation script.
-To process the NYC data:
+To prepare the NYC data:

    1. Download trips data (in .csv format): the csv data of taxis in Manhattan can be downloaded from [NYC Open Data](https://data.cityofnewyork.us/browse?q=taxi).